jnv27/railway-reservation-system/contributing.md

 # clone the repository to your local machine
 $ git clone https://github.com/jnv27/railway-reservation-system.git

-# navigate to the project's directory and install all the relevant dev-dependencies
+# navigate to the project's directory
 $ cd railway-reservation-system

+# install all the relevant dev-dependencies
+$ npm install

+# start the application
+$ npm start
 ```

 - Once you have made your changes, run the following command: